leichester/cheat-sheet-elixir/README.md

 - `Enum.member?(range, 11) #=> false`

 ## Protocols
+Protocols allow us to extend the original behaviour for as many data types as we need.
 - `defprotocol Foo` => define protocol `Foo`
 - `defimpl Foo, for Integer` => implement that protocol for `Integer`